Close Menu

 But that’s nothing compared to the detailed, user-friendly control you get with the latest handheld.
 Wouldn’t it be great if gaming laptops could offer something similar?
 Imagine being able to fine-tune your gaming experience without needing to stay plugged into the wall.
 That’s the dream, right?

 Currently, while Nvidia’s laptop drivers do offer features like Battery Boost and Whisper Mode, these options are limited and focus mostly on the GPU.
 Sure, you could argue that laptops and desktop PCs have their share of apps and tweaks for GPU management, and even options to fiddle with CPU settings.
 If you’re feeling adventurous, you might even dive into the BIOS for more control.
-But for me, I haven’t seen something as good as what AYASpace offering right now; it’s just so user-friendly and comprehensive.
+But for me, I haven’t seen something as good as what AYASpace is offering right now; it’s just so user-friendly and comprehensive.

 I understand there are probably tons of facts as to why we don’t have these advanced features on gaming laptops.
 The manufacturers might be worried that giving too much control could lead to users accidentally messing up their systems.
 However, the success of handhelds suggests that many gamers are both capable and eager to manage their device’s performance if given the right tools.